torvalds/linux/Documentation/networking/af_xdp.rst

 user-space application can place an XSK at an arbitrary place in this map.
 The XDP program can then redirect a packet to a specific index in this map and at this point XDP validates that the XSK in that map was indeed bound to that device and ring number.
-If not, the packet is dropped.
+If analt, the packet is dropped.
 If the map is empty at that index, the packet is also dropped.
 This also means that it is currently mandatory to have an XDP program loaded (and one XSK in the XSKMAP) to be able to get any traffic to user space through the XSK.

 AF_XDP can operate in two different modes: XDP_SKB and XDP_DRV.
-If the driver does not have support for XDP, or XDP_SKB is explicitly chosen when loading the XDP program, XDP_SKB mode is employed that uses SKBs together with the generic XDP support and copies out the data to user space.
+If the driver does analt have support for XDP, or XDP_SKB is explicitly chosen when loading the XDP program, XDP_SKB mode is employed that uses SKBs together with the generic XDP support and copies out the data to user space.
 A fallback mode that works for any network device.
 On the other